Alcohol, Drugs, and Weapons Policies

 The use of alcoholic beverages must be in compliance with California State Law.
 Alcoholic beverages may only be consumed on University premises that have been licensed by the Department of Alcohol Beverage Control or on other University premises at "approved group sponsored events".
 The sponsors of such events must obtain prior written approval from the Office of Student Life and Development.
 The use of alcoholic beverages in any of the residential halls, to include individual rooms, is strictly prohibited.
 For complete information regarding Student Discipline please review the Campus Standards of Conduct.
 A police officer can take the license from any driver suspected of driving under the influence of alcohol and/or drugs who refuses to take a blood alcohol test.

 The University Police Department enforces federal and state laws, as well as the University's zero tolerance policy for the use and sale of illegal drugs.
-Students who violate these laws are subject to academic probation, suspension, expulsion, criminal prosecution, and/or removal from campus housing.
+Students who violate these laws are subject to academic warning, suspension, expulsion, criminal prosecution, and/or removal from campus housing.
 Students engaging in the sale of illegal drugs will be expelled.
 Parents or guardians may be notified about any disciplinary violation involving alcohol or a controlled substance which has been committed by a student who is under the age of 21.

 Employees in violation of the University alcohol, drug, and weapons policies may be subject to corrective action or dismissal or be required to participate fully in an approved counseling or rehabilitation program.
 Applicable legal sanctions under local, state, and federal law for the unlawful possession or distribution of illicit drugs and alcohol range from probation, diversion, imprisonment in the county jail for less than one year, to imprisonment in state prison.